Alrpaz/bash/README.md

 lscpu = list cpu info basic

-smartctl = manuel pages may be needed, large group of smart testing tools for hdd, example smartctl --al /dev/sda to see all smart data... tests can also be run
+smartctl = large group of smart testing tools for hdd, example smartctl --al /dev/sda to see all smart data... tests can also be run

+man = manuel tools - man $CMD bring up cmd's info